po1sigala/live/01-Class-Content/20-React/01-Activities/08-Stu_Props/README.md

 If you have completed this activity, work through the following challenge with your partner to further your knowledge:

-* How could we use the [style tag](https://facebook.github.io/react/docs/dom-elements.html#style) to add additional style to React components?
+* How could we use the [style tag](https://facebook.github.io/react/docs/dom-elements.html#style) to add additional style to our React components?

 Use [Google](https://www.google.com) or another search engine to research this.

+---
+© 2021 Trilogy Education Services, LLC, a 2U, Inc. brand.
+Confidential and Proprietary.
+All Rights Reserved.